 2. Wandering around the old Streets of Kas

-Walking around the old town during sunset and have a dinner or drink in the many restaurants is a beautiful way to spend the evening
+Walking around the old town during sunset and having a dinner or drink in the many restaurants is a beautiful way to spend the evening

-3. Hike up the mountain for a spectular view over the coastline of Kas
+3. Hike up the mountain for a spectacular view over the coastline of Kas

 hike up the mountain for an incredible view all over the city.
 The hike itself starts at the main road and takes about 50/60-minutes.
 It is part of a much bigger hike route called the Lycian Way.

 4. Going on a day trip to the Greek island Kastellorizo (Greek Island of Meis)

 Kastellorizo, otherwise known as Meis, is a Greek island just a short 30-minute trip from Kas, Turkey. (also called Megisti by the Greeks and Meis by Turkish people) is the easternmost Greek island and is only 2 km across the sea from Kas, about 30 minutes by ferry.

 The ferry leaves from Kas harbor at 10.30 a.m. and returns from Kastellorizo at 4.00 p.m.
 The night before going you need to hand over your passports to the ferry company and they will fill out all the required documentation to enable you to travel from Turkey to Greece with no issues.

 Upon arrival in Kastellorizo, we had to go through Customs, which didn't involve much except handing over the passports we were just given back on the boat and continuing through the tiny building and into Greece.
 Kastellorizo is only a tiny island, with about 500 permanent residents, so there's not too much to do.
 It looks very Greek with its white and brightly colored houses.